 The Crucifixion

 The Crucifixion window depicts the death of Jesus and is opposite The Nativity window in the cathedral.
 This highlights the contrast and anguish of the two events.
-Wealthy Birmingham resident Emma Chadwick Villers-Wilkes paid for both these windows, requesting that there should be no blood in the scene of Christ’s death.

 The Crucifixion

-Jesus on the cross Mary mother of Jesus Mary Magdalene Apostle John Roman soldier Circular clouds City walls of Jerusalem
+Jesus on the cross Mary mother of Jesus Mary Magdalene Apostle John Roman soldier Circular clouds

 Jesus on the cross